Understanding Jadeite Quality: The Art of Jadeite Excellence

 An arrangement of colored circles showing jade colors on a white background, including various shades of green, blue, purple, red, orange, brown, yellow, and white.

-3. Natural Flaws: Cracks, Veins, and Inclusions
+3. Cracks, Veins, and Inclusions : Nature’s Signature in Every Stone

-Since jadeite is formed under immense natural pressure, imperfections such as cracks, veins, and inclusions are common.
+Since Jadeite is formed under immense natural pressure, imperfections such as cracks, veins, and inclusions are common.
 Some flaws can reduce value, while others are considered natural characteristics that enhance a stone’s uniqueness.

 Veins & Lines: Nature’s Signature